MadsSN/2023-05-22-playwright/labs/1-start.md

 Re-run the test and make sure it is still working.

-**2. No URL change check**

-Playwright's locator has an awaiting feature.
-We don't need to check, if the url has changed in order to continue with the next action.

-Remove the assertion `await expect(page).toHaveURL("https://genuine-narwhal-f0f8ad.netlify.app/customers");`.

-Re-run the test.

-**3. `data-testid` all the way**
-We built the application with testability in mind. `data-testid` attributes exist for the main elements.
-Make sure that your `locator` functions use them.

-Replace

-`await page.locator('text=Customers').click();`

-with

-`await page.click("data-testid=btn-customers");`.

-Think 🤔 about the pros and cons of using text as selectors versus a data-testid attribute.

-Don't forget to run the test.

 **4. Asserting**

 The success criteria for our test is that the header "Customers" is shown.
 At the moment we just click on it.
 Although